AdamCavaliere/Producer-Repo/sentinel/SENTINEL_README.md

 * Configure the following Environment variables for the workspace:
   - CONFIRM_DESTROY < 1 >

-### Modify some code
+### IF YOU ARE A pTFE user PERFORM THIS STEP
-* In the root of the forked tfe-policies-example repo find the main.tf file
+* In the root of the sentinel directory find the `main.tf` file
 * Modify main.tf
-### IF YOU ARE A TFE SaaS user SKIP THIS STEP
 * If you are using pTFE modify this stanza to include your hostname and organization
 ```
 terraform {